skepickle/foundryvtt-hide-chat-initiative/README.md

 ## License

-Gaming Table Player is a module for Foundry VTT by Skepickle and is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
+Hide Chat Initiative is a module for Foundry VTT by Skepickle and is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).

 This work is licensed under Foundry Virtual Tabletop [EULA - Limited License Agreement for module development from May 29, 2020](https://foundryvtt.com/article/license/).